OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## platform

 A **platform** usually refers to the operating system running the Office application.
-Platforms that support Office Add-ins are Windows, Mac, iPad, and web browsers.
+Platforms that support Office Add-ins include Windows, Mac, iPad, and web browsers.

 ## quick start